-send all frd ds $1 e{9,25-30}$
+send all frd ds1 e9,25-30

 The "bin" parameter has the same meaning as the "ds" parameter but in this case the result is written in the single precision binary form of the frd-format ('dbin' writes formally double precision but the data are single precision).
 It writes always all datasets.
 In case data should be written for the crack analysis tool Darwin send all dar ds will write all datasets.
-Since Darwin changed the format from version 7.1 on, it is possible to change the format with the parameter 'v7.1' as the last parameter.
+Since Darwin changed the format from version 7.1 on, it is possible to change the format with the parameter 'v7.1' as the last parameter (use 'v7.1' and the darwin conversion tool for newer versions).
 If the set is of the ordered type and includes nodes (see "qseq") then the data are written in tabular form for use in a 1D crack-prop Darwin-analysis.